apanoush/ada-METAL-website/report.md

 <div style="text-align: center;">
   <img src="WordcloudTrailers.png" alt="Pikachu Ratings" width="500" />
 </div>
 For this textual analysis, we processed the entire summaries corpus and conducted a general classification of films based on the eras we selected.
 This map is generated using common words that are strongly associated with specific periods.
-If the sum of these words surpasses a certain threshold, we classify the films accordingly
+If the sum of these words surpasses a certain threshold, we classify the films accordingly.
 Here are some word clouds based on each period.
 These show common words from the films’ summaries, using TF-IDF to highlight their importance:
 <div style="text-align: center;">
   <div style="display: inline-block; margin: 5px;">